 Legislation: The EU Battery Directive

 In 2006 the EU introduced the EU Battery Directive (2006/66/EC), a set of rules concerning the waste management of batteries in EU states.
-The directive aims to maximize the separate collection and recycling of waste batteries and reduce the amount of toxic heavy metals entering the environment by:
+The legislation and directive aims to maximize the separate collection and recycling of waste batteries and reduce the amount of toxic heavy metals entering the environment by:

 - Requiring battery producers to finance collection and recycling schemes (or to utilize existing local schemes).